leonliudb/Stocks-Graphing-App/README.md

 # Stock-Graphing-App

 This is a stocks' return and prices graphing application in Python.

 Uses Yahoo!
-Finance market data downloader(https://pypi.org/project/yfinance/) to retrive stock data and the rate of return over a certain user-defined time frame.
+Finance market data downloader(https://pypi.org/project/yfinance/) to retrive stock data and compute the rate of return over a certain user-defined time frame.